🗳️ VOTE DAY IS TUESDAY JUNE 23 — GET OUT AND VOTE!

-The vote is Tuesday, June 23, 2026 — four days before Homecoming begins.
-Request your absentee ballot now → · Deadline: Must be received in the PO Box by 5PM on May 22
+The vote is Tuesday, June 23, 2026 — four days before Homecoming begins. ⚠️ Absentee ballots must be RECEIVED at PO Box 1799 Pembroke NC 28372 by June 22 at 5PM

 The text below is drawn from Exhibit 1 — Proposed Amendment to Tribal Constitution, voted 17-2 by the Tribal Council on April 16, 2026.
 The amendment shows both what is being deleted from the current constitution and what new language would replace it.
 Every tribal member has the right to read it for themselves before they vote.